Anyone in Northern Ireland selling medicines to the public via a website must still comply with the requirement to apply the EU common logo.

 Selling medicines from the UK via the internet

-If you are based in the UK and offer medicines for sale to the public in the UK or in another European Economic Area (EEA) country via a website you must be registered with MHRA and be included in the MHRA’s list of UK registered online retail sellers.
+If you are based in Northern Ireland and offer medicines for sale to the public in Northern Ireland or in a European Economic Area (EEA) country via a website, you must be registered with the MHRA.
+You must also be included in the MHRA’s list of Northern Ireland registered online retail sellers.

-You must display the Distance Selling logo on the pages of the website that you use to offer the medicines and provide MHRA contact details and a link to the MHRA website.
+display the Distance Selling Logo on the pages of the website that you use to offer the medicines

 You must also comply with the Electronic Commerce (EC Directive) Regulations 2002.

-Registered pharmacies can sell general sales list medicines, pharmacy only medicines or supply medicines that they have dispensed against a prescription.
+Registered pharmacies in Northern Ireland can sell general sales list medicines, pharmacy only medicines or supply licensed or unlicensed medicines that they have dispensed against a prescription.
 All other general retailers can only sell general sales list products.

-You can only get the licensed medicines to be sold on a website from licensed manufacturers, importers and distributors in the UK or in another EEA country.
+You can only get licensed medicines to be sold on a website from licensed manufacturers, importers and distributors in Northern Ireland, Great Britain or in an EEA country.

 The registration process

 A registration can only cover one company but more than one website can be registered to that company.